 There are many factors to consider when attempting to make your material handling facility run more efficiently.
-Chances are, your facility’s processes, from shipping and receiving to production and fabrication, aren’t perfect, and could be improved in one way or another.
-If you agree, consider some of the ways to improve material handling efficiency below
+Chances are, your facility’s processes, from shipping and receiving to production and fabrication, are not perfect and could be improved in one way or another.
+If you agree, consider some of the ways to improve material handling efficiency below:

 Labor expenses, including overtime

 Number of forklifts or other lift equipment being operated

 Total utility costs of the facility

 How many times an inventory item is touched from order to shipment

 Consider moving up: When running out of storage space, a lot of facilities take advantage of their high ceilings and store items on mezzanines or tall racking systems.
 This is a great way to increase SKUs and utilize already existing space.
 If you are close to outgrowing your current facility, this is a cost-efficient way to stretch the remaining life of that facility before needing to move to a larger one.

 Choose the right picking method for your company: There are many different ways to pick products; the most basic being to pick each item from a single order until the order is fulfilled.
 This is not very cost effective when compared to the following types of picking procedures: